 SK.4 Deadlines for sending working group documents

 The ISO/IEC Directives, Part 1 state only that the agenda shall be sent out 6-weeks in advance of working group meetings.
 The timeframe for the circulation of other documents is to be decided by the working group members.
-WG convenors should ensure that their working groups take decisions on the acceptable time frame for circulating documents before meetings to ensure working group experts can be well-prepared.
+WG Convenors should ensure that their working groups take decisions on the acceptable time frame for circulating documents before meetings to ensure working group Experts can be well-prepared.
 The minutes of WG meetings shall be circulated within 4 weeks after the WG meeting.

-Table SK.1 — Deadlines for WGs
+Table SK.2 — Deadlines for WGs